Bandohhh/dat5501-portfolio-elias/README.md

 This repository contains weekly lab exercises, projects and independent/group tasks completed for DAT5501.
 Each week focuses on a new Python or data-analysis concept, progressing from programming fundamentals to applied machine learning and automation.

+Throughout my main repository, dat5501-portfolio-elias, I have shown evidence of the key Knowledge, Skills and Behaviours set out in the DAT5501 module.
+I applied different types of data analysis (S49) in the weekly lab notebooks, using exploratory and confirmatory techniques (S53) to clean, process and interpret datasets.
+My end to end workflow, from data preparation to modelling and evaluation, demonstrates an understanding of how to use evidence and analytics to support decision making (K57).
+The work includes descriptive and predictive modelling examples, which I explained using charts and clear summaries to communicate results effectively to both technical and non-technical audiences (S50).
+I identified and addressed common barriers to analysis such as missing data, inconsistent formats and unclear requirements (K53, S51), showing how these can be resolved through validation checks and modular code.
+The documentation and project structure also show how data analytics can improve efficiency and outputs (K59), and I reflected on the ethical handling of data and the importance of avoiding bias in model design (K60).
+Finally, by using version control, automated testing and simple continuous-integration workflows, I analysed data using industry-standard tools and demonstrated reliable, reproducible results (S55).

 # Weekly Summary of labs